How Often Do Dudes Need To Wash Their Hair?

 Why is this a no-no?

-The first ingredient in shampoo is usually ammonium sulfate, which is also used in floor cleaner.
+The first ingredient in shampoo (and most dry shampoo) is usually ammonium sulfate, which is also used in floor cleaner.
 By shampooing your hair every day, you’re stripping it of its natural oils, called sebum, causing your hair to be dry and brittle, even drying out your scalp and causing dandruff.
+As you know, styling dry hair is a nightmare.

 We were taught to think that we’re dirty if we don’t shampoo, but it was all a lie.
 Before shampoo became a household product everyone bought in the 1970s, you used to have to go to a salon to get shampooed.